 Marketing teams are failing to execute content marketing.
 Marketing teams embrace the concept of Content Marketing.
 However, they are struggling to execute.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to pages 190 – 194 of the PDF to review the Content Strategy and Planning phase of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 The Root Cause?
 Marketing teams refuse to write.